pu2clr/BK108X/README.md

 # PU2CLR BK108X Arduino Library

-The BK1086 and BK1088 are DSP receivers from BAKEN.
-The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).
+The BK1088E is a single-chip solution for receiving AM, FM, and shortwave radio.
+Using inexpensive components (Arduino Pro Mini, some push buttons buttons, and a standard OLED or TFT display), the  hobbyists can build serviceable little receiver based on BK1088E with a impressive performance.

 This project is about an Arduino Library to control the BK1086 and BK1088 devices.
 It was based on "BK1086/88E BROADCAST AM/FM/SW/LW RADIO RECEIVER; Rev.1.3" documentation from BEKEN Corporation.

 This library can be freely distributed using the MIT Free Software model.